nikolalsvk/ordinare/CONTRIBUTING.md

 [make a Pull Request](https://help.github.com/articles/creating-a-pull-request) :D

-Semaphore will run our tests and report back
+Semaphore will run our tests and report back with tests results.

 ### 6. Keeping your Pull Request updated